spenceradolph/sliver/blog-alt.md

-# Alternative Blog (walkthrough style)
+# Alternative Blog

+- blog in the style of 'lets do this together' (and don't mention mistakes / struggles)

 - here's an idea, lets see if its possible
-    - briefly describe what Sliver and Mythic are

-## Defining our goals
+## Step 1 - Defining our goals

 - "In Mythic, I want the ability to control the Sliver server, start listeners, build implants, etc..."
 - "In Mythic, I want a sliver implant callback, I want to issue an 'ls' task, see the results, and show them in the file browser"

-## Step 1 - Research and Planning
+## Step 2 - Research and Planning

 ### Read the Docs